Bastardkb/Charybdis/readme.md

 ## 3d prints - cases

-The STL files are included in this Github repository, in the `files` folder..
+The STL files are included in this Github repository, in the `files` folder.

 Please find detailed instructions on how to print the case here: https://docs.bastardkb.com/hc/en-us/articles/360020031180-Print-settings-for-Dactyls